- ERP systems were proposed to reduce complexity.

 What the Research into ERP Revealed

 What I discovered through my research was that my colleague’s single observation was only the tip of the iceberg, only one example of what turned out to be multiple false assumptions about ERP put forward by multiple entities over many years.
-I actually held several false assumptions regarding the benefits of ERP myself; I had never analyzed the issue closely, and had been fed a steady stream of misinformation about ERP by biased parties and those who simply repeated the message they had heard from others.
+I actually held several false assumptions regarding the benefits of ERP myself; I had never analyzed the issue closely and had been fed a steady stream of misinformation about ERP by biased parties and those who simply repeated the message they had heard from others.
 However, after I read the academic research on ERP, I was appalled to find unsubstantiated statements about ERP made repeatedly and routinely by individuals who presented themselves in their articles as knowing something about the ERP market.
-Of all the technologies I have researched, the coverage about ERP that I found was probably the worst journalism I have ever encountered.
+Of all the technologies I have researched, the coverage of ERP that I found was probably the worst journalism I have ever encountered.
 In fact, based on my research, I concluded that the vast majority of articles on ERP are misleading and not useful to people who are attempting to truly understand ERP.

 Of course, the articles are extremely useful to companies that wish to sell ERP software or services.
-Interestingly, ERP is a topic that has not been analyzed critically outside of the academic literature.
+Interestingly, ERP is a topic that has not been analyzed critically outside of academic literature.
 For those who believe that—at any time, at any place—the best determining factor of what is true is what most people think, this will not be a good book for you.
 Examples of when the prevailing opinion is incorrect are simply too easy to point out for anyone to be able to propose that generally agreed-upon opinions are correct.
 For instance, at one time, various gods explained all physical phenomena.

 Since I began working with ERP in 1997, I have found that ERP systems have interfered with the value that can be obtained from business intelligence systems, bill of material systems, web storefronts, etc., in addition to the planning systems I have implemented (in fact, pretty much any system that must be connected to the ERP system).
-In the past I simply accepted this as the way it was: I thought IT implementation had to be diffi cult and frustrating.
+In the past I simply accepted this as the way it was: I thought IT implementation had to be difficult and frustrating.
 My exposure to many systems that are far easier to implement and have better functionality than Big ERP has led me to question my assumptions.
 More companies should be asking themselves this question; unfortunately these types of questions are not asked because a groupthink has settled over the topic of ERP.

 Financial Bias Disclosure